 Growing up, Pettus’ family profited enormously from the economy of the Deep South, owning slaves and producing cotton.
-But it was Pettus’ belief in white supremacy, and not pure economics that drove his support for the Confederacy.
-Limestone County was, like other parts of northern Alabama not in favor of secession.
+But it was Pettus’ belief in white supremacy, not in pure economics, that drove his support for the Confederacy.
+Limestone County was, like other parts of northern Alabama, not in favor of secession.

 Pettus, however, was not a man of his region, said Flynt.

-In the months before the start of the Civil War, Pettus was a part of an entourage who petitioned his older brother John, then the governor of Mississippi, to persuade the state to leave the Union and join the Confederacy.
+In the months before the start of the Civil War, Pettus was a part of an entourage who petitioned his older brother John, then the governor of Mississippi, to persuade the state to leave the United States and join the Confederacy.